IAIA-CINE-392G/course-material/demo/Review/Review.md

 1. Create a for loop in the draw function
 2. Set the counter from 0 to 19
 3. Place the ellipse function in the for loop
-4. Change the y position of the ellipse to the for loop's counter and mulitply it by 50
+4. Change the y position of the ellipse to the for loop's counter and multiply it by 50